Chail, Himachal Pradesh

 Chail is a hill station in Solan district of Himachal Pradesh, India.
 It is 45 km from Solan city and 44 km from Shimla.
-It is known for its salubrious beauty and virgin forests.
-The Chail Palace is well known for its architecture: the palace was built as summer retreat by the Maharaja of Patiala during the British Raj, on the land allotted to him by the British for former's assistance in the Anglo-Nepalese War.
-The cricket ground and a polo ground which is there at an altitude of 2,444 m was owned by erstwhile royal family of Patiala.
-It is the world's highest cricket ground.
+It is known for its salubrious weather and thick cedar forests.
+The Chail Palace, built in 1892 and rebuilt in 1951, acted as a summer retreat for the Maharaja of Patiala during the British Raj.
+The Chail cricket ground was also built by the Maharajas of Patiala.

 Chail is also frequented by hikers as it offers wonderful views of the lower Himalayas.
 It has good trekking points from Junga, Kufri and Ashwani Khad at Solan.
 Many Eco camps are held here.
-There are many camping sites for campers and hikers, so camping in Chail is most sought after activity for enthusiasts.
+There are many camping sites for campers and hikers, so camping in Chail is a most sought-after activity for enthusiasts.
+The patiala peg was also invented in Chail, at the Palace of Maharaja Patiala.

 History

-In 1891, Maharaja Rajendra of Patiala incurred the rage of Lord Kitchener.
-It led to the restriction of his entry in the Indian summer capital, Shimla.
-This incensed the Maharaja and he vowed to build a new summer retreat for himself.
-So he rebuilt the place (Chail) as per his requirements.
+Pre-colonial history

-After accession to the Indian Union, Maharaja of Patiala donated most of his buildings to Chail Military School and Government of India.
+Till the early 19th century, Chail was a part of the Keonthal state.
+In 1814, it was wrested from Keonthal by the Gurkha forces under Amar Singh Thapa.